James P. Lewis

 James P. Lewis (September 8, 1869 – May 22, 1942) was an American educator, politician, and banker who served as Secretary of State of Kentucky from 1916 to 1920.
 He also served as County Judge of Letcher County from 1902 to 1906, and Kentucky state banking commissioner from 1920 to 1923.
 He was a member of the Republican Party.

 Biography

 James P. Lewis was born on September 8, 1869, in Partridge, Letcher County, Kentucky, as the ninth out of eleven children born to Wilson Lewis and Katie Collier.
 He attended four colleges in four different states, including Curry College in Lee County, Virginia, Union College in Barbourville, Kentucky, Holbrook Normal College in Nashville, Tennessee, and Northern Indiana University (now Valparaiso University) in Valparaiso, Indiana.
 He married Maria Caudill in 1895, they raised a large family of 11 children.

 Career

 Early career

 In 1890, Lewis became engaged in mercantile work.
 From 1892 to 1897, he served as Superintendent of Letcher County Schools.
 He also became active in several business endeavors including banking and coal.
+He created the Letcher County Coal and Improvement Company around 1912/13.
+Along with his brother Martin Lewis, George Hogg, and James H. Frazier the company bought and developed the land in Chip, Kentucky, which would become the city of Neon.